My Name is Bert…and I am a Cord Cutter

 Hulu is the Key peice here in cutting the cord.

 They have many shows online.
-The only downfall is the App.
-When you pay $7.99 for an app, it doesn’t mean you get access to all their shows.
+The only downfall is the PRemium SUbscription.
+When you pay $7.99 for the premium subscription, it doesn’t mean you get access to all their shows.
 Some shows are not available to view on “Devices”, and is “Web” only.
 Some TV shows are only on the devices and you can’t watch them online.

 Also with Hulu, you have a “queue” and save/subscribe to shows you want to watch.